PanderMusubi/geoipblock/README.md

     sudo iptables -L -v
     sudo ip6tables -L -v

+## Optimization

+At the end of the file `/etc/cron.daily/xt_geoip` add this line

+    cd /usr/share/xt_geoip/ && rm !(XX.iv?|YY.iv?)

+which removes files for countries that are not to be blocked.

 ## Troubleshooting

 Effect of the test or persistent configuration can be monitored with